 What are the long-term trends for multiple jobholders in the US?
 The Bureau of Labor Statistics has two decades of historical data to enlighten us on that topic, courtesy of Table A-16 in the monthly Current Population Survey of households.

-At present, multiple jobholders account for about five percent of civilian employment.
+At present, multiple jobholders account for just 4.8 percent of civilian employment.
 The survey captures data for four subcategories of the multi-job workforce, the current relative sizes of which are illustrated in a pie chart.
 The distinction between "primary" and "secondary" jobs is a subjective one determined by the survey participants.

 Note: Not included in the statistics are the approximately 0.24% of the employed who work part time on what they consider their primary job and full time on their secondary job(s).